A00455796/A00455796_MCDA5510/README.md

  -> Python
  -> Unix

 I've worked on most parts of the Software Development Life Cycle, including requirements gathering, planning, functional design, testing, and deployment.
-This term's 5510 course, I believe, will provide the requisite exposure to software development tools and techiniques.
+This term's 5510 course, I believe, will provide the requisite exposure to software development tools and techniques.